mohitpai/journey-optimizer.en/help/using/segment/create-compositions.md

 1. Open the composition properties to specify a title and a description.

-    If no title is defined in the properties, the composition label will be the one of the starting **[!UICONTROL Audience]** activity.
+    If no title is defined in the properties, the composition's label is set to  "Composition" followed by its creation date and time.

     ![](assets/audiences-properties.png)